Jjing-Liang/LLMCarbon--/README.md

 Based on the provided formula, the LLM `CO2eq` can be computed using the IF Framework through the IF official plugin.

 Here is a basic manifest(you can find it in the repo's [examples folder](https://github.com/Jjing-Liang/LLMCarbon--/tree/main/example)):

+The `llm-carbon-basic.yml` is the example manifest for calculate the oprational carbon footprint of LLM, which includes [the data from GPT3](https://arxiv.org/abs/2005.14165).
+Methods such as Sum, Multiply, and Divide from the IF official plugin are utilized to construct the formula.

 ```yaml
 # llm-carbon-basic.yml
 name: llm basic operational emissions manifest